 J&K STYLE GRILL

-J&K Style Grill has a teenage CEO, Keona Dooley, who has been working with ownership there since she was 9 –when she wasn’t in school, of course.
-Her military veteran parents, Kelvin and Latonya Dooley, opened the business in 2015, and it now has two Virginia Beach locations, as well as food trucks and a catering service.
-J&K is famous for its wings and egg rolls, but perhaps its main claim to fame (other than its youthful boss) is the waffle burger – a 6-ounce patty between two Belgian waffles made in house with a special-blend batter and sauce, plus bacon, grilled onions and a fried egg.
+Keona Dooley, the young CEO and owner of J&K Style Grill, has been working at the restaurant since she was nine years old – when she wasn’t in school, of course.
+Her military veteran parents, Kelvin and Latonya Dooley, opened the business in 2015, which now has two Virginia Beach locations, as well as food trucks and a catering service.
+J&K is famous for its stuffed wings and gourmet egg rolls, but perhaps its main claim to fame (other than its youthful boss) is the waffleburger – a six-ounce patty sandwiched between two fluffy house-made Belgian waffles, topped with a special sauce, crispy bacon, grilled onions and an egg fried to perfection.

 <LESS THAN